Category Archives: Norwegian Royals

 King Oscar I was born Joseph François Oscar Bernadotte on July 4, 1799, at 291 Rue Cisalpine (today’s address: 32 Rue de Monceau) in Paris, France.
 His father was General Jean-Baptiste Bernadotte, a Marshal of France and the French Minister of War.
 His mother Bernardine Eugénie Désirée Clary, known as Désirée, was the first fiancée of Napoleon Bonaparte.
 Julie Clary, his mother’s sister, was married to Joseph Bonaparte, Napoleon’s brother, and Jean-Baptiste and Désirée’s son was named after Joseph Bonaparte.
 The name Oscar was suggested by Napoleon Bonaparte, the baby’s godfather.
 Napoleon was an admirer of the 18th-century Scottish poet James Macpherson and the name Oscar was used in Macpherson’s works.

-Oscar was eleven years old when his father was elected Crown Prince of Sweden and he moved to Stockholm with his mother Désirée.
+Oscar was eleven years old when his father was elected Crown Prince of Sweden and in December 1810, he traveled to Stockholm with his mother Désirée.
 Oscar was given the title Duke of Södermanland, and, unlike his mother, quickly learned Swedish and adapted to life in Sweden.
 As Crown Princess, Désirée had difficulty adjusting to the Swedish court and despised the weather in Stockholm.
 She left Sweden in 1811 and did not return until 1823, five years after her husband became king.
 As a result, Oscar did not see his mother for twelve years.

 Oscar’s father prescribed guidelines for his son’s education.
 Upon arriving in Sweden, Oscar was immediately schooled in Swedish, quickly became proficient, and served as his father’s translator.
 Besides Swedish, Oscar was also taught Norwegian and German.
 He studied humanities, administration, constitutional law, science, art, and music.
 Oscar was particularly talented in music and composed a funeral march performed at King Carl XIII’s funeral in 1818.
 When the composer Ludwig van Beethoven heard of this, he wrote to Oscar’s father and was invited to help develop Oscar’s musical talent.
 Besides his musical talent, Oscar was an expert in social-political issues and wrote articles on education and prison reform.
 He was elected an honorary member of the Royal Swedish Academy of Sciences and was appointed chancellor of Uppsala University.